Washington Boulevard (Arlington): Improvements

 In 2012, work began on a new bridge over Columbia Pike, which had been in planning since 1990.
 The original bridge dated from the 1940s.
 Due to budget constraints, the bridge had to be scaled down, lacking the bicycle paths and other touches originally planned.
 Work was completed in December 2015 and the bridge was dedicated as the "Freedmans Village Bridge" in September 2015.

 In 2015, VDOT began the work of replacing the bridge over Route 110/Richmond Highway that was built in 1941.
-Work lasted until May of 2019 when the longer, higher and wider replacement bridge was completed.
+Work lasted until May 2019 when the longer, higher and wider replacement bridge was completed.
 It was then named Arlington Veterans Bridge.